ashishdasnurkar/ashishdasnurkar.github.io/_posts/2014-11-21-javascript-functions-travel-first-class.markdown

 };
 {% endhighlight %}

-#### 2. Functions can be assigned to variables, array entries and object properties
+#### 2. Functions can be assigned to variables, array entries and object properties.

 {% highlight javascript %}